rseabra/pam_ipahbac/README.md

 Options
 -------
-* blameGetOpt is only needed in GNU/Linux, getopt expects argv[0] to be the command.
+* blameGetOpt is only needed in GNU/Linux and AIX as getopt is expecting argv[0] to be the command.
 Not needed in Solaris, it works differently there.
 (Why use getopt?... well... why have the trouble of parsing options myself?)
+* `-d level` is optional, the debug level (use a value greater than zero, although currently only has one debug level)
+* `-D domain` is optional, and used to create the FQDN if the hostname is the short version (eg, a.b.c).
-* `-b BASE` is mandatory, the IPA domain base
+* `-b BASE` is mandatory, the IPA domain base (eg dc=a,dc=b,dc=c)
 * `-u USER` is mandatory, an IPA sysaccount but only the uid value is needed, the rest is derived from the base
 * `-p PASS` or `-P path` is mandatory, as you'll need the sysaccount's password.
 The second form reads the whole first line of bytes as the password, including newline if present
 * `-l LDAPSERVERS` is mandatory, and comprised of a comma separated list of LDAP servers.
-Use URI's in GNU/Linux, host:port in Solaris.
+Use URI's in GNU/Linux and AIX, host:port in Solaris.
 TLS is **expected and required**.
 * `-k path` is mandatory **in Solaris**; it's the path to the NSSDB that OpenLDAP is using.
 * `-x path` is an optional file with a line separated list of users who will be immediately accepted (useful for root and application accounts).